doron-goldstein/Tokage/docs/index.rst

 Welcome to Tokage's documentation!
 ==================================

-Tokage is an asyncio-based wrapper for the MAL api (using jikan.me).
+Tokage is an asyncio-based wrapper for the MAL api (using jikan.moe).
 This module features an easy to understand object-oriented style.

-The source code can be found `here <https://github.com/BlackSynder/Tokage>`_.
+The source code can be found `here <https://github.com/SynderBlack/Tokage>`_.

 Contents
 --------